NameCategory

 Free services.
 Domain name purchases often come with various perks vital to online businesses.
 Secure email boxes, privacy protection, round-the-clock customer support … suddenly, those annual renewal fees look like they’re working pretty hard for your business!

 Digital sales.
-One of the biggest reasons to buy a domain name is because it opens the door to online sales and services.
-Even if you don’t start out selling online, you’re expanding your company’s reach and paving the way for future e-commerce sales.
+One of the biggest reasons to buy a domain name is that it opens the door to online sales and services.
+Even if you don’t start out selling online, you’re expanding your company’s reach and paving the way for future ecommerce sales.
 Sounds like a recipe for increased leads and sales to us!

 Domain investing.
-Buying and selling domains for profit is big business for those willing to spend the time, money and effort mastering it.
-In 2022, NFTs.com sold for C$20,283,748.
-Learn more about this money-making business idea here.
+Buying and selling domains for profit is big business for those willing to spend the time, money, and effort mastering it.

 When it comes to which domain names are the most popular, you wouldn’t be far off in assuming it’s the ones you most commonly run into.